Van Richten's Guide to Ravenloft: Publication history

 Van Richten's Guide to Ravenloft was published on May 18, 2021 and features cover art by Anna Podedworna.
 An alternate cover is available only in local game stores with art by Scott M. Fischer.
 It is the second 5th edition book that focuses on Ravenloft setting; the first was the adventure module Curse of Strahd (2016).
-Polygon reported that the book has multiple authors, similar to Candlekeep Mysteries, and that "among them is Wizards' new senior designer Amanda Hamon (formerly of Kobold Press), Cassandra Khaw (Nothing But Blackened Teeth), Molly Ostertag (The Witch Boy), and K. Tempest Bradford (The Copper Scarab)".
+Polygon reported that the book has multiple authors, similar to Candlekeep Mysteries, and that "among them is Wizards' new senior designer Amanda Hamon (formerly of Kobold Press), Cassandra Khaw (Nothing But Blackened Teeth), Lee Knox Ostertag (The Witch Boy), and K. Tempest Bradford (The Copper Scarab)".

 "Lead designer Wes Schneider told Polygon that the goal was to move beyond the derivative tropes that have plagued the Ravenloft setting in the past, while also allowing players to engage with the material from a number of different perspectives".
 When asked if the book could be used for a family-friendly game, Schneider said, "We understand that many folks these days play with their kids, play with younger players.
 Horror doesn't need to mean an R-rated movie.
 It doesn't mean for adults only. [...]
 Horror can be cartoons like Scooby Doo or like the old Ghostbusters cartoon.
 Those sort of things have horror elements to them while also being action stories, adventure stories, mystery stories, suspenseful stories.
 It doesn't need to be all gory and visceral".

 It was also released as a digital product through the following Wizards of the Coast licensees: D&D Beyond, Fantasy Grounds, and Roll20.
 In July 2021, Beadle & Grimm (another Wizards of the Coast licensee) will release a limited run boxset called Shadowy Silver Edition of Van Richten's Guide to Ravenloft.